bbf6/tempo/README.md

 Works with multiple time signatures, multiple bmps and and the beats can be audio, visual and vibration.

+You can see a web deployment version of this app on [https://tempo.devartiral.com](https://tempo.devartiral.com)

 ## Comparison

 ### Quasar